Usernameisalradytaken/techAlchemyTask/README.md

 ## How to run the application

+redis is used to cache responses, it connects to default port 6379.

 1. git clone the repo
 2. npm install
 3. Change the api keys and the database url and jwt_secret as well as session_secret in .env.testing file